PixelDog/kmsapi/README.md

 3) Note: this needs to be setup as root, it is not configured yet to run in a a subdirectory (that's an @todo).
-If running locally, you will need to set up a virtual host and edt /etc/hosts as needed if running locally.
+If running locally, you will need to set up a virtual host and edit /etc/hosts as needed if running locally.

 4) Note #2: The DB is set up for a sample I created for a company using sample credentials.
 It is very valid, but when you are creating your own database, models, views, and controllers, you need to provide a database and cedentials in